AKSW/docs.ontowiki.net/ontowiki/installindex.md

 ---
-layout: page
-title: Installation Guide
+title: installindex
+tags: [ontowiki]
+sidebar: ontowiki_sidebar
+permalink: /ontowiki_installindex/
 ---
 # Installation Guide

 This documentation describes the installation process of the OntoWiki and the requirements.
 OntoWiki relies on many external components like Apache and PHP for whose installation and configuration is not described in detail here.
 For those external components please refer to their respective manuals.